jayhuber/musicscale/README.txt

 Changelog
 ---------
+v2013090300 - release v2.3 Stable
+- Fixed typo to alto language string
+- Fixed issue with auto generated answer prompt not offering the accidental
+- Fixed issue to alter question answers entered on the build question form to save them in uppercase.
+- Found an issue in the NoteTranslate that was not passing the clef causing a drawing issue.
+- Alter installation instruction in README.txt

 v2013081300 - release v2.2 Stable
+- Fixed missing language string for treble, bass, alto, and tenor.
 - Fixed issue with reference to "score" with multiple question fix.

 v2013080700 - release v2.1 Stable